 - Borrowing Algorithms: Improvement of FA.
 If traffic is not balanced, cells can borrow frequencies from neighboring cells. - Hybrid Channel Assignment: Divide the frequencies into "reserved" and "borrowable" ones. - Dynamic Channel Assignment: A centrally coordinated pool of frequencies is distributed to cells.

-The Greedy Algorithm for Online Channel Assignment
+Online Channel Assignment